Man arrested in Stone Lake death investigation

-Sawyer County authorities have arrested Timothy P. Elkin, 43, on a charge of hiding a corpse in the April 2 incident where Cary Lynne Elkin, 42, was found dead of gunshot wounds in her Stone Lake area home.
+Sawyer County authorities have arrested Timothy P. Elkin, 43, on a charge of hiding a corpse in the April 2 incident in which Cary Lynne Elkin, 42, was found dead of gunshot wounds in her Stone Lake area home.

-Timothy Elkin is being held in the Sawyer County Jail on a $25,000 cash bond pending his initial court appearance this morning, April 7, in Sawyer County Court.
-A criminal complaint has not yet been filed in this case.
+Timothy Elkin was being held Wednesday in the Sawyer County Jail on a $25,000 cash bond pending his initial court appearance in Sawyer County Court.
+A criminal complaint has not yet been filed in the case.

-The Record will report more details in this case as they become available.

 Post a comment as